tjsturos/qtools-bootstrap/README.md

 curl -s https://raw.githubusercontent.com/tjsturos/qtools-bootstrap/main/init.sh | sudo bash
 ```

 This command will download and run the initialization script with sudo privileges.
+The script will:
-The script will set up the qtools-bootstrap repository in the user's home directory (`~/qtools-bootstrap`) and the ceremonyclient in the user's home directory (`~/ceremonyclient`) if not already installed, even when run with sudo.
+1. Set up or update the qtools-bootstrap repository in your home directory (`~/qtools-bootstrap`).
+2. Set up the ceremonyclient in your home directory (`~/ceremonyclient`) if not already installed.
+3. Perform necessary configurations and start the bootstrap client service.

+This process works correctly even when run with sudo, ensuring all files are placed in the correct user's home directory.

 ## Manual Setup